richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-- how to best remove outliers
+- need to do efficient object extraction

+- on 2D probing: - local pruning
+	- if 'neighbor' error is much higher than self/others => remove neighbor

+- affine is inaccurate -- rotation ?
+	- R3D.patchAffine2DFromPatch3D

+- why so few matches (~100)?
+	- top choice might be very close to second choice?
+	-...
 -

 - make visualizers for:
 	- grayscale-sift
 	- color-gradient-rift [self - avg]
 	- color-sift [dCx + dCy]
-SIFT - percent binning

 is color gradient some sort of surface normal? --- ie orthogonal to 'surface ?'